Product control

 There have been high-profile cases in which banks have been fined for this control not working effectively, examples including the USA's financial services regulator, the Securities and Exchange Commission, fining European investment bank Credit Suisse over mismarking bonds during the height of the subprime credit crisis.

-Poor product control procedure was also noted in the collapse of several US investment banks Lehman Brothers.
+Poor product control procedure was also noted in the collapse of several US investment banks such as Lehman Brothers.